-Social Security Number is the number assigned to individuals in the United States of America by the Government of United States of America.
+Social Security Number is the number assigned to individuals in the United States of America by the Government of the United States of America.
 The concept of issuing Social Security Number has been practiced by the Government of the United States.
 This social security number issued to individuals residing in the United States of America help the Government of USA to use it for the purposes of extending Social Security Systems including taxation.
 This Social Security Number also acts as the personal identification number of the individual.
-Even the non-citizens of United States of America who would be temporarily working in the United States can apply for a social security number.
+Even the non-citizens of the United States of America who would be temporarily working in the United States can apply for a social security number.

 This Social Security Number is required to open an account in any bank in USA, apply for a driving license in USA, apply for a credit card in India, purchase a car in USA, open a retirement account in USA, get a domestic health insurance in USA, filing tax return in USA, and even for employment purposes in the USA.

 The Unique Identification Number or the Aadhar Card (UID) issued to Indian Citizens is based on the US concept of Issuing a Social Security Number.
-However, Social Security Number is only issued in United States of America.
+However, Social Security Number is only issued in the United States of America.

 Different Types of Social Security Cards